pinecone-io/canopy/docs/library.md

 ### Step 2: Create a knowledge base
-Knowledge base is an object that is responsible for storing and query your data.
+Knowledge base is an object that is responsible for storing and querying your data.
 It holds a connection to a single Pinecone index and provides a simple API to insert, delete and search textual documents.

 To create a knowledge base, you can use the following command: